-If you are a parent of a baby or young toddler, and you are struggling with a baby waking up too early (in essence before 7:00 am), you might frequently hear other parents tell you things like…
+You are a parent of a baby or young toddler, you’ve read all the baby sleep tips, but you are still struggling with a baby waking up too early (in essence before 7:00 am).
+You frequently hear other parents tell you things like…

 My kids always wake up at the crack of dawn.

 Kids just get up early.
 That is the way it is.

 Every morning we are up at 5:30 am.

 There isn’t much you can do.
 That is just how kids are.